KaungZinLin/SuperScan/README.md

 - ✅ Delete and rename scanned documents
 - ✅ Export scanned documents as PDF and images
 - ✅ Edit scanned documents (rotate and crop)
+- ✅ Select pages of a scan before exporting
 - Reorder scan pages
-- Select pages of a scan before exporting
-- Add more pages in an already scanned document
 - Sync documents with Google Drive
 - Implement an in-app feature, nicknamed MagicEyes
 ### What is MagicEyes?